-When reporting your concerns to the FCA, it’s important you first understand the whistleblowing process.
+When reporting your concerns to us, it’s important you first understand the whistleblowing process.

 You may be nervous about making a report about your employer or someone that you know well.
 So, to make sure you are comfortable with the whistleblowing journey, here are the steps you should take and what we will do when you report the wrongdoing to us.

 If you're unsure about who to contact, find out where to make your report.

 Before contacting the FCA

 What happens when you contact us

 If you have any questions, or if you’re ready to make a report, we'll make sure you understand the process and will help you where possible.